Thanks for joining me!

 My Smith Magazine’s Six-Word Memoir: Embracing diversity, outward bound, supporting causes.

-My life revolves around my family, siblings, nieces, and nephews, respecting all groups of people, reading non-fiction adventure books and articles, being outward bound (hiking, dogjoring, canoeing, kayaking, etc.), wildlife conservation, nature photography, listening to blues based hard rock music (yes, I am a soft head banger), and writing.
+My life revolves around my family, siblings, nieces, and nephews, respecting all groups of people, reading non-fiction adventure books and articles, being outward bound (hiking, horseback riding, dogjoring, canoeing, kayaking, etc.), wildlife conservation, nature photography, listening to blues based hard rock music (yes, I am a soft head banger), and writing.

 I am a civil engineer by education, regulatory compliance executive by profession, and an environmentalist and nature lover by choice.
 I admit, I am not an activist and a tree hugger in the strictest sense of the phrases.
 For example, I support eradication of invasive species that cause damage to local flora and fauna.
-I support several conservation organizations because I believe we have a duty to animals.
+I support several conservation organizations financially, because I believe we have a duty to animals.

 I started writing for Columbia’s Engineering Newsletter, which was called ‘Pulse’ and I have been writing ever since then, mostly for organizational newsletters and magazines.
 I also completed Executive Management Program at Northwestern’s Kellogg School of Management.